o-gent/uas-nyx/README.md

 use
 ```
+# if on linux -> apt-get install python3-opencv
 pip install -r requirements.txt
 ```
 to install the modules used.
 A decent amount of them are unneccesary for this project but that's what pip freeze does 🤷‍♀️